Home Page

 THTR 331Theatre History II3

-WGSS 363Feminist Theory and Methods3
+WGSS 363Feminist and Queer Theories and Methods3

-Group II Mathematics
+Group II: Mathematics

 Mathematical literacy implies an appreciation of the beauty of mathematics, an ability to apply mathematical reasoning, and an understanding of how mathematics and statistics are used in many arenas.
 Mathematical literacy may be attained through the study of the properties of numbers, mathematical modeling, geometry, data analysis and probability, with the overarching goal of learning mathematical reasoning and problem solving.